aekdahl/LangSwarm-Core/README.md

 - **Wrappers**:
   - **Memory Mixin**: Seamless in-memory or external memory integration.
   - **Logging Mixin**: Advanced logging support using LangSmith and fallback loggers.
-- **Utilities**: Helper functions for token management, cost estimation, text processing, and validation of JSON, YAML, and Python code.
 - **Registry**: A centralized agent registry for managing and accessing agents dynamically.
 - **Modular Architecture**: Easily extend the framework by implementing additional mixins, factories, or agent types.